 The dates for final examinations are published annually in the official College calendar.
 Faculty must observe the published schedule in administering final exams unless approved in advance by the department chair and dean.
 Make-up exams are given at the discretion of the instructor.
-If a student misses the final examination, a grade of "I" may be assigned at the discretion of the instructor,

-Full-time faculty are expected to enter final grades using the Web For Faculty available on the SOUTHWEST internal website.
-Faculty members must obtain a PIN number from the official indicated on the Web Page.
+If a student misses the final examination, a grade of "I" may be assigned at the discretion of the instructor, Full-time faculty are expected to enter final grades using the Faculty Self-Service available on the SOUTHWEST internal website.